10 – Celia

 # 9 – “Where Do We Go from Here (Nothing Sacred)”

-The Motels song “Where Do We Go from Here (Nothing Sacred)” was the opening track from their legendary Little Robbers album.
-It is the first of three songs to appear form Little Robbers on this top 10 Martha Davis And The Motels Songs list.
-In just a couple of years The Motels had become on of the most popular bands in the world.
-The album even featured a songwriting credit between Martha Davis and Elton John’s long time lyricist Bernie Taupin.
+The Motels’ song “Where Do We Go from Here (Nothing Sacred)” was the opening track from their legendary Little Robbers album.
+It is the first of three songs to appear from Little Robbers on this Top 10 Martha Davis And The Motels Songs list.
+In just a couple of years, The Motels had become one of the most popular bands in the world.
+The album even featured a songwriting credit between Martha Davis and Elton John’s long-time lyricist Bernie Taupin.